[Intro to brain-like-AGI safety] 10. The technical alignment problem

 Presumably we want humans in the loop somewhere, to monitor and continually refine & update the reward signals.
 But that’s tricky because (1) human-provided data is expensive, and (2) humans are not always capable (for various reasons) of judging whether the AGI is doing the right thing—let alone whether it’s doing the right thing for the right reasons.

-As discussed in Post #3 (Section 3.4.3), endowing our learning algorithms with an innate curiosity drive seems like it may be necessary for it to eventually develop into a powerful AGI.
-Unfortunately, putting curiosity into our AGIs is a terribly dangerous thing to do.
+As discussed in §3.4.3, endowing our learning algorithms with an innate curiosity drive seems like it may be necessary for it to eventually develop into a powerful AGI.
+Unfortunately, it’s also dangerous.
 Why?
 Because if an AGI is motivated to satisfy its own curiosity, it may do so at the expense of other things we care about much more, like human flourishing and so on.

 (For example, if the AGI is sufficiently curious about patterns in digits of π, it might feel motivated to wipe out humanity and plaster the Earth with supercomputers calculating ever more digits!)